edgonzalesjr/Detection-Lab/README.md

   - Using Kali Linux, performed brute force attack using crowbar

 - Disable services that are not needed, in this case the Remote Desktop feature.
+- Use long and complex password for Remote Desktop it is required in the environment.

 ## Acknowledgements
 - [Splunk](https://www.splunk.com)